kabusamUT/GitFlow/README.md

-# CSET 3600 - Homework Assignment 7
+# UT Homework Assignment
-## Khalid Abusamieh
 > An illustration of GitFlow on GitHub

-This is the README for GitFlow.
+This is the app that was used in reference of the live demo for GitFlow.

 ### REQUIREMENTS